exercism/problem-specifications/exercises/forth/description.md

-Implement an evaluator for a very simple subset of Forth
+Implement an evaluator for a very simple subset of Forth.

 [Forth](https://en.wikipedia.org/wiki/Forth_%28programming_language%29)
 is a stack-based programming language.
 Implement a very basic evaluator